AUTHOR: IVO MARTINS

 What is admirable in Guimarães Jazz is the fact that it overcame the dream-phase; it became a project because, due to its resilience, it went beyond the barrier of inconsequential acts.
 The festival was not afraid of taking risks in the context of a globalized world; it did not allow itself to become a phantom device, obsolete and maladjusted to the world’s current requirements.
 In that sense, perhaps one of the festival’s most relevant features is the feeling that it still envisions yet to be discovered future possibilities.
 There are still many things to accomplish in order to inscribe this festival in a continuous current of time devoid of pre-established stages.
 At its core still vibrates a peculiar movement of expansion, based on a non-sequential and nonchronological dynamic, proponing perception as a both viable and imaginable thing, guided towards what will come.

-MANUEL NETO
+TRANSLATION: MANUEL NETO